hata6502/graphql-filter/README.md

 # graphql-filter

-A GraphQL middleware to filter objects in the array of outputs.
+A GraphQL middleware to filter output data.